 |PHYS 107, 108, 109 (or 117,118,119 or Science 1)1,2||Enriched Physics I, Enriched Physics II and Enriched Experimental Physics||7|

 |CHEM 121 (111)2||Structural Chemistry||4|

 |MATH 120 (or 100 or 102 or 104 or 180 or 184)

 and 121 (or 101 or 103 or 105)2

 |Total Credits Year 1||33|

 1Advanced Credit or Placement in Physics are provide excellent preparation but they are NOT a substitute for these courses, which are required prerequisites for all second year Physics and Astronomy courses.
 Students with AP credits should contact the Department for advice.
 Students without Physics 12 should take PHYS 100 before PHYS 101 or PHYS 107 or PHYS 117.
-Students must take PHYS 117 in second year if they did not take it or PHYS 107 in first year.
+Students that took PHYS 101 may enter the specialization but will need to take PHYS 107, 117, or 170 before the required PHYS 216.

 2First-year physics, chemistry, and mathematics can be replaced by Science One (25 credits).

 3A total of 6 credits of coursework is required to meet the Communication Requirement.
 ENGL 112 is recommended.
 For a full list of acceptable courses see Communication Requirement.